This project is designed and led on the traditional territories of the Musqueam, Tseil-Waututh, and Squamish Peoples.

 Nicky Hastings, Geohazards Risk Project Lead, Geological Survey of Canada (Pacific), Natural Resources Canada (NRCan)

-Resilience Pathways Report Launch Event.
+Resilience Pathways Report Initiation Event.
 April 28, 2021

 What is the scope of the report?